 Established the Day of Action, the largest annual in-person congressional outreach event open to the public and our members.

-Reach more than 25,000 subscribers each month with The Space Advocate newsletter and the Space Policy Edition podcast.
+We reach more than 32,000 subscribers each month with The Space Advocate newsletter and the Space Policy Edition podcast.

 How You Can Help

 There is always something you can do: whether it's writing to your political representatives, educating yourself about space policy and politics, or even sharing your love of space with your family and friends.

 Want to do something right now?
 If you live in the United States, our Action Center helps you reach out to Congress and the White House on relevant issues.
 If you'd like to up your advocacy game, consider joining us at the Day of Action—our annual event where Society members gather in Washington, D.C. to meet with congressional offices in-person.

 Scientia potentia est—knowledge is power.
 We provide training and academic-quality data products for anyone, for free, to enable you to be a high-performing space advocate.
 You can also learn about The Planetary Society's positions and policy goals to see what we're doing on our members' behalf.